-During a stormy day back in 1944, Captain JM Talbot attempted to make a landing at the Port Hardy airport, with the extreme weather, he missed his landing and beside the fact that they were extremely low on fuel, he was forced to circle around for a second attempt.
-Halfway through this maneuver, the plane ran out of fuel and he was forced to crash land into the forest just minutes from making his landing.
+During a stormy day back in 1944, Captain JM Talbot attempted to make a landing at the Port Hardy airport, with the extreme weather, he missed his landing and besides the fact that they were extremely low on fuel, he was forced to circle around for a second attempt.
+Halfway through this maneuver, the plane ran out of fuel, and he was forced to crash-land into the forest just minutes from making his landing.
 Captain JM Talbot and his navigator, Captain TS Wordlow were both killed in the crash, Sgt.
 TR Moss who was in the cargo hold survived the crash.

 To reach the trailhead, park at the bear cove boat launch located on the BC Ferry access road.
 After parking, continue towards the ferry dock for just a short distance where you will see a narrow old overgrown road that is paved on your left side, this is the trailhead.
 Near the top of the paved section, you will see the trail heads towards the right along an old overgrown gravel road, there are markers to let you know you are going in the correct direction.
 Follow this for a while until you see the trail section, after this, you just follow this trail right to the plane.